bhavaniravi/portfolio/data/projects/rasa-site-bot.md

 sideproject: true
 client: ""
 client_url: ""
+description: "A bot that answers the FAQ questions that you get.
+It was built as a demo for PyConf Hyderbad by scraping their event details."
 ---
-A bot that answers the FAQ questions that you get.
-It was built as a demo for PyConf Hyderbad by scraping their event details.